routine-works/100-days-of-code/log.md

 Today, I tried to use node.
 I could install, but not working because of window object can't use in node environments.
 How can I use window.prompt?
 How can I add event?
 I mast search and think about it more and more...

+## Day6: playing with GAS

+I have wanted flush card application for a long time.
+But I can't find useful app.
+So I decided to make it myself!

+Making Caffeinism-Hub is so much fun, but I temporarily suspend it.

+I'm going to use Google spread sheet for it, so also I'm going use GAS.

+At work I sometime use GAS and have some skills.
+I'm excited in improving my skill.